SchroederBen/SchroederBen/README.md

 - 👋 Hi, I’m @SchroederBen
 - 👀 I’m interested in Software Engineering and Data Science
-- 🌱 I’m currently learning C , Python and MySQL programming
+- 🌱 I’m currently learning C , Python, Java, HTML, CSS, Javascript and MySQL programming
 - 💞️ I’m looking to collaborate on an Internship
 - 📫 How to reach me Schroederben2004@gmail.com
 - 😄 Pronouns: He/Him